computation-structures/asim/README.md

 edit buffers, you can add configuation info to the body of the `<div>` using JSON syntax.
 For example the following HTML asks ASim to load two files, `strlen.s` and `test_strlen.s`, from the `tests` directory on same server that was used to load `asim.min.js`.
+In this example, the test-jig file was marked as read-only so it won't be accidentally modifed by the user.

 ```
 <div class="asim">{
   "buffers": [